ashishsharma2k01/mylocker-Project/readme.md

 # MyLocker

-MyLocker is a full-stack MERN application that allows users to register, log in, and manage their personal records through a simple and responsive dashboard.
+MyLocker is a full-stack web application that allows users to register, log in, and manage their records through a simple and responsive dashboard.

 The project was built to gain practical experience with React, Node.js, Express.js, MongoDB Atlas, REST APIs, deployment, and GitHub workflows.

 ## Features

+* User Registration
-* User Registration and Login
+* User Login Authentication
 * MongoDB Atlas Database Integration
 * REST API Architecture
 * Responsive User Interface
-* Cloud Deployment using Vercel and Render
-* Document Entry Management
+* Document Record Management
+* Frontend Deployment on Vercel
+* Backend Deployment on Render

 ## Tech Stack